Tag Archives: #Caldogram

 Scenario A:

-$200k to create a minimal functioning, cloud-native website for the first year.
+$200K to create a minimal viable, cloud-native website for the first year.

-$800k for sales and marketing representatives for the first year.
+$800K to fund sales and marketing efforts in the first year.

-We will charge $350 per screening for 5 cancer types which includes $100 lab analysis to produce mass spectrometry proteomics or metabolomics data.
+We will offer cancer screening for individual types at $250 per screening, which includes the $100 lab analysis for mass spectrometry proteomics or metabolomics data.
+Additionally, we will offer a bundled price of $350 for screenings across all 5 cancer types.

 Scenario B:

-$500k to create a minimal functioning cloud-native website for the first year.
+$500K for the creation of a minimal viable, cloud-native website for the first year.

 Target Markets

-Once we have the ability to diagnose and offer early detection, we can reach out to:
+Once we achieve the ability to diagnose and provide early cancer detection, we will focus on the following key markets:

-2. Laboratories specializing in blood analysis and provide them with incentives to provide cancer screening ability through our website.
+• Laboratories: Partnering with labs specializing in blood analysis, encouraging them to provide cancer screening through our website

-4. Customers directly who are interested in monitoring their health and offer incentives to use our services.
+• Consumers: Targeting individuals directly who are proactive about monitoring their health, offering incentives to use our services

 Thus Spoke the Cladogram